yugabyte/yugabyte-db/docs/content/v1.0/quick-start/kubernetes/create-local-cluster.md

 ### 5.1 Overview and Master status

 The yb-master-0 home page shows that we have a cluster (aka a Universe) with `Replication Factor` of 3 and `Num Nodes (TServers)` as 3.
 The `Num User Tables` is 0 since there are no user tables created yet.
-Yugabyte DB version is also shown for your reference.
+YugabyteDB version is also shown for your reference.

 ![master-home](/images/admin/master-home-kubernetes.png)